github/docs/content/rest/overview/libraries.md

 {% warning %}

 Warning: As of late October 2021, the offical Octokit libraries are not currently maintained.
+However, please note that a dedicated SDK team is being built!
+Reference the following Issue for more detail: https://github.com/octokit/octokit.js/discussions/620

 {% endwarning %}